-That’s an issue with severe consequences for airlines, especially since 84 per cent of American travellers in a recent survey say they use an airline’s website or mobile app during the travel process.
+That’s an issue with severe consequences for airlines, especially since 84 percent of American travelers in a recent survey say they use an airline’s website or mobile app during the travel process.

-With so many travellers potentially relying on these mobile/website services, even a short disruption can lead to frustrated customers posting on social media, potential impact to flights from check-in delays and, in the long run, lost business.
-As more travellers come to depend on airlines’ apps and websites to book flights, check in and stay updated on flight status, there’s even less room for error.
+With so many travelers potentially relying on these mobile/website services, even a short disruption can lead to frustrated customers posting on social media, potential impact to flights from check-in delays and, in the long run, lost business.
+As more travelers come to depend on airlines’ apps and websites to book flights, check in and stay updated on flight status, there’s even less room for error.

 It underscores the need for resiliency, especially in consumer-facing applications.
 The more critical the system, the more important it is to have multiple plans in place.
 What happens if Plan A and Plan B both fail?